7 Ways to Self Inspire and Be Inspiring

 2. Say inspiring words

-Our language has energy to it.
-Some words will lift you up and some words will lift up others to a point of inspiration.
-Acknowledging and appreciating others for their qualities and behaviours is inspiring.
+Our language has an energy to it.
+Some words will lift you up, and some words will lift up others to a point of inspiration.
+For Example, acknowledging and appreciating others for their qualities and behaviors is inspiring.
 Expressing gratitude is inspiring to your heart.
 Try writing gratitude lists.
 Pray if it works for you.
 Meditate if it works for you.
 Ask yourself inspiring questions, and do the same for others.
-Monitor your thinking – is all of your , self talk inspiring?
-If your self talk isn’t as inspiring as it could be – change it to language that IS inspiring.
+Monitor your thinking – is all of your self-talk inspiring?
+If your self-talk isn’t as inspiring as it could be – change it to language that IS inspiring.

 3. Look at inspiring things

-Watch a sunrise, a sunset and the nature around you.
+Watch a sunrise, a sunset, and nature around you.
 An hour or two watching the ocean can be truly inspiring.
 Look at art that inspires you.
 Have things that are sacred objects near you.
-Have inspiring things in your environment; things that expand your heart and soul will increase your own inspiration – and therefore you become more inspiring.
+Have inspiring things in your environment; things that expand your heart and soul will increase your inspiration – and therefore you become more inspiring.

 4. Do Inspiring work

 When we orient ourselves around work that inspires us – we inspire ourselves.
-When we orient and dedicate ourselves around work that inspires us and serves – we inspire others, we inspire our community and in turn we inspire the world.
+When we orient and dedicate ourselves towards work that inspires us and serves – we inspire others and our community.
+Just the acts of being inspired and being inspiring just might change the world.

 5. Do inspiring things

 Practice random acts of kindness.
-There are many ways to practice acts of kindness; like putting a quarter in a parking meter you see has run out.
-I am sure you could create a small list of things you could do.
-And when the opportunity permits; I would encourage you to do them anonymously as there is an additional layer of inspiration that can be obtained by doing things anonymously.
+There are many ways to practice acts of kindness.
+For example, putting a quarter in a parking meter you see has run out.
+And when the opportunity permits; I would encourage you to do them anonymously as there is an additional layer of inspiration that can be obtained by doing service from Love above ego.

 Playfulness is one mood that is inspiring.
-Love, lightness and compassion are inspiring moods also.
+Love, lightness, and compassion are inspiring moods also.
 There are many others – and you get to choose yours.
 Unfortunately, though prevailing moods in our society are things like frustration, resignation and overwhelm.
-Many people find themselves caught up in a way of being that is fixed to an emotion and so they create limited possibilities for themselves.
-By building your emotional flexibility you gain greater power to interact and inspire the world.
+Many people find themselves caught up in a particular way of being.
+When we are fixed to an emotion, we create limited possibilities for ourselves.
+By building your emotional flexibility, you gain greater power to interact, influence and inspire the world.

 6. Be Authentic and Courageous

-Being authentic and courageous requires inspirational thought – in there is a call to go beyond what might possibly be limiting beliefs and take risks.
+Being authentic and courageous requires inspirational thought – in there is a call to go beyond what might be limiting beliefs and doubts.
 There are risks inherent in both.
 There are also great rewards.
 Both authenticity and courage can be inspiring to yourself – and tremendously inspiring to others.
 Two of the foundational qualities of personal leadership are authenticity and courage.

 7. Smile